Does your child “hate” to read? Here are 6 solutions

 1. Be a Detective

 The first step is figuring out what interests your child.
 Does your son or daughter love baseball?
 Looking up stats on their favorite player and reading their bios is definitely reading.
-And so are the articles in Sports Illustrated for Kids.
-Once you get your child hooked, take it one step further by finding related books on the subject.
-Check out Katie, Batter Up! by Coco Simon or the Baseball Great Series by Tim Green.
+And so are the articles on Sports Illustrated for Kids.
+Once your child is hooked, take it one step further by finding related books on the subject.
 These books will get your kids reading without them even realizing it!

 1. Dig into a Series